 Approximate read: 3 minutes;

-Sooner or later, a day will come when you won’t feel like working out.
-It’s inevitable.
+Do you sometimes need a kick in the behind to motivate yourself to work out?
+Sooner or later, this day will come.
 You either get bored, or you aren’t seeing the results you were hoping for, or you fall off your schedule for whatever reason.

-So here are 5 ways to help you boost your motivation to exercise, when it’s easier to just sit on the couch.
+So here are 5 ways to motivate yourself to work out, when it’s easier to just sit on the couch.

 Do a shorter workout